veepee-oss/Vp.FSharp.Sql/README.md

         SQLiteCommand>
 ```

-This type is also yet another binder for types and acts as a cache, it will be passed along with the command definition when executing a command.
+This type is another binder for types and acts as a cache; it will be passed along with the command definition when executing a command.

 ## 🏗️ Command Construction

-It's fairly straightforward, all you need to do is:
+This is fairly straightforward, all you need to do is:
 - Create a new module (if you want to).
 - Define the construction functions relevant to your library and pass the command definition to the `SqlCommand` core functions.